Do You Have a Business? Divorce Options From Portland Family Lawyer Susan Schultz

 Dividing the Business Interests on Divorce or Dissolution

 Remember, when starting the divorce processes, your marital property may be subject to equitable distribution considerations in Maine family courts.
-As such, if aspects of your business are considered marital property, the court may divide that interest between you and your spouse.
+As such,

 Your Options for the Business in a Divorce

 You have many options for your business during the divorce.

 One of the most common methods for the business in a divorce case is to have one spouse buys the other spouse’s interest in the business.
 For instance, a married couple planning for divorce (Paul and Mary) agree that the value of the jointly-owned business is $500,000.
 Mary plans on moving away after the divorce, while Paul wants to continue running the business.
 Paul will pay Mary $250,000 in cash or other marital property in return for gaining 100% ownership of the property.

 Keep in mind that the buy out only works if the buying spouse has enough cash or assets to satisfy the selling spouse.
 Often, the buy out results in a lump sum settlement, though structured payments may be acceptable as well.